About The Founder of SafeLawns Paul Tukey

 In 2008 and 2009, Mr. Tukey produced and starred in a documentary film, A Chemical Reaction: The Story of a True Green Revolution.
 The film’s world premiere at the prestigious World Film Festival of Montreal was soon followed by appearances at other major North American film festivals, as well as thousands of private and public screenings at various events across the U.S. and Canada.
 Mr. Tukey often attends openings of the film and offers a rousing question-and-answer session thereafter.

-Where appropriate, Mr. Tukey offers signings of his best-selling books, The Organic Lawn Care Manual, or Tag, Toss & Run: 40 Classic Lawn Games, at the conclusion of his presentations, which he will happily sign.
+Where appropriate, Mr. Tukey offers signings of his best-selling books, The Organic Lawn Care Manual, or Tag, Toss & Run: 40 Classic Lawn Games, at the conclusion of his presentations.

 Contact & Booking

 In 2013, Paul became the first Chief Sustainability Officer for Glenstone, a museum in Potomac, Md., that features a 100 percent organically maintained landscape.

 In 2012, Paul co-authored a book, Tag, Toss & Run: 40 Classic Lawn Games and launched a national campaign, Lawn Games for Life, aimed at addressing America’s sedentary lifestyle.

 In 2009, Paul produced and starred in the Emmy nominated documentary film, A Chemical Reaction, from PFZMedia, LLC (www.ChemicalReactionMovie.com) about the origin of the anti-pesticide movement that has swept across Canada and into the U.S.

 In 2007, Paul authored The Organic Lawn Care Manual from Storey Publishing, which quickly became the best-selling lawn book through 2010.

 In 2006, Paul founded www.SafeLawns.org, an international coalition of for-profit and non-profit organizations promoting environmentally friendly lawn care and resource conservation.